Engee documentation

 As we can see from the graph, the outputs of the function are filt and the function output conv they almost completely coincide.

-The third filtering option that we will analyze is setting a window FIR filter.
+The third filtering option that we will analyze is the assignment of a window FIR filter.
 It will differ from the previous ones, as it has a delay relative to the input signal equal to the window size.

 Out_fir = filt(digitalfilter(responsetype, designmethod), Out_sig)